-On arrival to make a blood donation you will be asked to fill out a Donor Health Questionnaire called a Donor Session Record Form, which must be completed before you can give blood.
+On arrival to make a blood donation you will be asked to fill out a Donor Health Questionnaire called a Donor Session Record Form, All donors are required to complete their own Donor Health Questionnaire before you can give blood.
 As with all health and personal information provided to NZBS, all details you supply are strictly confidential.

 You may be eligible to be a blood donor if you:

 Although NZBS screens all donations for HIV/AIDS, hepatitis B and C and syphilis it is not a testing centre.
 If you believe that you need a specific test please contact your own doctor.

 Within a few weeks of donating, you'll receive a blood donor card.
 This card is important as it provides a personal donor identification number that will help to identify you when you come back to donate.
 Your donor card is also available through the NZ Blood Service Donor App.

 If you lose your donor card, please let us know next time you come to give blood.